agaszmurlo/bdg-sequila/docs/source/function/function.rst

 bdg_resize
 **********

-Resize function is performing operation of extending the range by specified width.
+Resize function performs an operation of extending the range by a specified width.
 It returns range with start and end fields.
-Sample query using resize function:
+A sample query using the resize function:

 ::